 Frequently Asked Questions

-How many distinctive shades of Tweed Brown are there?
+How many variations of Tweed Brown exist?

 Our database currently catalogs 17 primary variations of Tweed Brown, but the spectrum allows for infinite gradations between these defined points.